maykinmedia/objects-api/README.rst

 Introduction
 ============

-The Objects API aims to easily store various objects and make them available in standardized format.
+Open Objecten aims to standardize various types of objects in an accessible way and without the need to create a whole new API for each (simple) object. instances of objects can be made available in a standardized format.
 It can be used by any organization to manage relevant objects.
 An organization can also choose to use it to expose objects to the public as *Open Data*.

-To define the format of objects, so called object types, organizations can use a national and/or local `Objecttypes API`_.

 API specification